 How To Get Involved

-There are many things for you to do at Western besides go to classes and study.
+There are many things for you to do at WCSU besides go to classes and study.
 As a matter of fact, we recommend that you get involved.
 If you are not a member of the Athletics Teams, become a member of a recreation or clubs sport team to keep you physically fit.
 If you don’t like to run around yourself, become an active supporter, a SuperFan, and attend WCSU Games.
 Join a student organization to make friends and to get involved on campus and in the community.
 These kinds of activities always look good on your resume – and they are fun in the process.
-Western offers many other events that are worth attending: concerts and recitals, theater productions, musicals, and opera to name just a few.
+WCSU offers many other events that are worth attending: concerts and recitals, theater productions, musicals, and opera to name just a few.
 Check out the events calendar on the main web site, look for announcements in WestConnduit, or refer to one of our weekly flyers to keep you up to date.
-And being a commuter should not be an excuse not to get involved.
+Commuter students should also get involved.